jkrn/Image_Classification_AlexNet/README.md

 # Image_Classification_AlexNet

-In this project a the AlexNet architecture is used for a **picture recognition challenge to compare the perfomance between human and computer**.
+In this project the AlexNet architecture is used for a **picture recognition challenge** to compare the perfomance between human and computer.

 ### Overview of the AlexNet architecture